July 6, 2020

 By 2007, the year Abby Staible graduated from the PA program at Emory University in Atlanta, Georgia, the PA profession had grown exponentially with 135 accredited PA programs and 63,609 PAs in the U.S. After graduation, Abby Staible worked in bone marrow transplant for nine years at Huntsman Cancer Institute in Salt Lake City, Utah, and Memorial Sloan Kettering Cancer Center in New York City, and in liver transplant for a year.
 She is now a clinical science liaison with AstraZeneca, a research-based biopharmaceutical company, in Salt Lake City.

 Throughout the years, the Staibles have had a special bond because of their shared interest in medicine.
 They’ve even gone on three mission trips together.
 During the first two trips to Honduras and Zambia, Abby Staible was her mom’s assistant, helping her care for patients; by the third trip, also to Zambia, she had graduated from the PA program and was able to see her own patients.

-Most recently, the Staibles attended the Center for Healthcare Leadership and Management’s (CHLM) Executive Leadership Conference last November.
-In a session called “Trailblazing in Industry,” Abby Staible spoke about her current work, while Nancy Staible, who continues to volunteer as a PA locally and internationally, sat in the audience.
+In a recent conference, Abby Staible spoke in a session called “Trailblazing in Industry” about her current work, while Nancy Staible, who continues to volunteer as a PA locally and internationally, sat in the audience.
 “My mom paved the way for those 230 PAs to be sitting there [who could] potentially be leading hospital organizations,” says Abby Staible.
 “That was a really special experience.”